Dame Donna Langley-Shamshiri: Universal head hails future of film at investiture

 Dame Donna oversaw franchises such as the Mamma Mia films, Despicable Me and the Fast & Furious.

-The chairwoman of Universal Studios has described becoming a dame as “exceeding all expectations”, as she received her honour at Windsor Castle.
+The chairman of film studio Universal has described becoming a dame as “exceeding all expectations”, as she received her honour at Windsor Castle.

 Dame Donna Langley-Shamshiri, who oversaw franchises such as the Mamma Mia films, Despicable Me and the Fast & Furious, was joined by England’s chief medical officer Sir Chris Whitty, Olympic diver Tom Daley and consumer expert Martin Lewis, among others, as they were recognised by Prince Charles on Tuesday.

-Dame Donna said that the experience was, “incredible, exceeded all expectations, just really being in this incredible castle and walking through the rooms and seeing all the history.”
+Dame Donna, who is chairman of Universal Filmed Entertainment Group, said that the experience was, “incredible, exceeded all expectations, just really being in this incredible castle and walking through the rooms and seeing all the history.”

 She described meeting the prince as “wonderful”, and said that “he made it feel very comfortable and natural”.